TrellixVulnTeam/swahilipython_SCMU/Doc/library/math.rst

    Return the complementary error function at *x*.
 The `complementary error function <https://en.wikipedia.org/wiki/Error_function>`_ is defined as ``1.0 - erf(x)``.
-It is used for large values of *x* where a subtraction from one would cause a `loss of significance
+It is used for large values of *x* where a subtraction kutoka one would cause a `loss of significance
    <https://en.wikipedia.org/wiki/Loss_of_significance>`_\.

    .. versionadded:: 3.2